nivalt/nivalt/README.md

 # Hi there, I'm Niv👋

-## I'm a Software Developer!
+## I'm a Software Engineer!

-- 🌱 I’m currently finishing my B.Sc in Computer Science
+- 🌱 Graduated B.Sc in Computer Science
 - 👯 I’m looking to collaborate with other developers
-- 🥅 2023 Goals: Learn more about Generative AI
+- 🥅 2025 Goals: Build products using Generative AI
 - ⚡ Fun fact: I love to hike through beautiful trails, or simply immerse myself in the wonders of nature

 ### 🔗 &nbsp;**Connect with me**: